CsillaFarkas/ParetoPick-R/README.md

 * transfer units to other tab and paste to config (easy to do)
 * color the points in scatterplot when selected in line plot
 * Plot last tab: four next to each other to allow proper comparison
-* Plots on second tab: extended with pareto point plot(s)
 * Plot: currently only activated hrus, doesn't look great, if quicker we could do several next to each other
 * Front page some more explanation
 * Klaipeda: full list of nswrm implemented across all catchments to properly assign priorities